-- (a) to launch children in a learning journey which will see them becoming positive, confident and secure; - (b) to support families and build on what they do as parents and caregivers; and - (c) to provide network with the wider, community to help children and their families meet their social, emotional, physical and moral needs.
+- (a) to launch children in a learning journey which will see them becoming positive, confident and secure: - (b) to support families and build on what they do as parents and caregivers; and - (c) to provide network with the wider, community to help children and their families meet their social, emotional, physical and moral needs.

-2. Significant accounting policies
+2. Material accounting policy information